Harro Schulze-Boysen: Resistance

 Schulze-Boysen spent much of 1940 looking for new contacts.
-Besides his work in the RLM, he studied at the Deutsche Hochschule für Politik of the Humboldt University of Berlin.
+Besides his work in the RLM, he studied at the Deutsche Hochschule für Politik of the Humboldt University of Berlin for a doctorate.
 Towards the end of his studies, he led a seminar on foreign studies as an employee of SS Major Franz Six who was director of the Hochschule.
 In 1941, Libertas Schulze-Boysen became an English language lecturer to teach translators the language.
 Schulze-Boysen who also lectured there and met three people at the institute that became important members of his group: student and interpreter Eva-Maria Buch; confirmed Nazi and Hitler Youth member Horst Heilmann and Luftwaffe officer Herbert Gollnow.
-Buch translated the resistance magazine Die innere Front (English: "The Internal Front") into French.
+Buch translated the resistance magazine Die Innere Front (English: "The Internal Front" or "The Home Front") into French.
 Little was known about Gollnow.

 Heilmann met Schulze-Boysen when he wrote a paper called The Soviets and Versailles that was presented at a political seminar for the Hitler Youth being attended by Schulze-Boysen.
 Heilmann was introduced to Albrecht Haushofer through Schulze-Boysen; it was not the first meeting between Schulze-Boysen and Haushofer but was perhaps the first political one.
 According to new evidence that was presented in 2010, Schulze-Boysen and Haushofer met at least twice before, understood each other's motives, and allowed a compromise to be reached between them, which enabled Heilmann to turn away from Nazism.
 At Schulze-Boysen and Haushofer's first meeting, also attended by Rainer Hildebrandt whose apartment they were using, they discussed the possibility of cooperation between Germany and the Soviet Union.
 Haushofer was antipathetic towards the Soviet Union and believed that the only way to establish mutual agreement with Stalin's regime was to confront Soviet power with Europe's right to self-assertion.
 Schulze-Boysen pleaded for mutual collaboration between the two countries and believed that German communism would emerge as an independent political doctrine, while he anticipated a role for the Soviet Union in Europe.
 At a second meeting, with trust established between two sides, Haushofer told Schulze-Boysen that an assassination attempt against Hitler was being planned.
 These two meetings created a level of trust between the two men that reduced their risk of exposure when trying to turn the Wehrmacht officer.
 In August 1941, after a weekend sailing on the Großer Wannsee, on Schulze-Boysen's boat, the Duschika, Schulze-Boysen confided in Heilmann that he was working for the Russians as an agent.
 Heilmann supplied intelligence to Schulze-Boysen for almost a year.